HSBC lions: Hong Kong (1935)

 When the 1935 building closed its doors for the last time on 26 June 1981, the lions had been moved to the annexe on 19 June 1981.
 Demolition, by China Swiss Engineers, started on 6 July 1981.
-The lions were temporarily moved on 4 June 1982 to Statue Square, opposite the main entrance.
+The lions were temporarily moved on 4 June 1982 to Statue Square, opposite the back entrance where the lions were and currently are.
+The main entrance is on the other side, matching the bank's address 1 Queen's Road Central.
+This setup explicitly follows feng shui placement.
 As a mark of the respect in which the lions were held, the move to Statue Square, and the move back in 1985, were accompanied by the chairman Sir Michael Sandberg and senior management of the Bank and the placement of the lions both temporarily and in their current locations was made only after extensive consultations with feng shui practitioners.

 Their 4-year sojourn in the annexe and Statue Square aside, the lions have only left their positions as guardians of the Des Voeux Road entrance of the Bank once: they were confiscated by the Japanese and sent to Japan to be melted down.
-Luckily the war ended before this could happen, and the lions were recognised by an American sailor in a dockyard in Osaka in 1945.
-They were returned a few months later and restored to their original positions in October 1946.
+The war ended before this could happen, with the lions being recognised by an American sailor in a dockyard in Osaka in 1945.
+They were returned to Hong Kong a few months later and restored to their original positions in October 1946.

-The Hong Kong lions are also called Stephen and Stitt.
-Holes observed in the bronze are most likely the result of shrapnel damage from shelling during the 1941 Battle of Hong Kong.
+The Hong Kong lions are also called Stephen (on the left-hand side of the entrance) and Stitt (on the right-hand side).
+Holes observed in their bronze are likely the result of shrapnel damage from shelling during the 1941 Battle of Hong Kong.

-The lion situated at the right-hand side of the entrance to the HSBC headquarters was set ablaze during huge democracy protests on 1 January 2020, the bank being targeted for its closure of a protest funding bank account the previous month on the grounds of moneylaundering.
+Stitt was set ablaze during protests for democracy on 1 January 2020.
+HSBC had been vandalized in December 2019 in protest over its freezing of an account belonging to Spark Alliance, an organization that was funding the protests.